CODOHUB

 2. Bold, Mono, and Technical Typography

-Monospaced and dot-matrix typefaces have move from subculture to mainstream.
+Monospaced and dot-matrix typefaces have moved from subculture to mainstream.
 Fonts like Geist Mono, Space Mono, and custom dot-matrix faces signal technical precision and intentionality — qualities that premium tech brands want to communicate.
 Pair these with oversized, ultra-bold display fonts for headlines and clean sans-serif for body text.
 The contrast between mechanical and humanist typefaces creates visual rhythm without relying on complex layouts.

 3. Micro-Interaction Richness